-Course Title Level 3 Music Level 3 Photography Level 3 Physical Education Entry 12 credits in Level 2 Music or approval from the HELA.
+Course Title Level 3 Media Studies Level 3 Music Level 3 Photography Entry Students must have a sound understanding of English and good results in this subject.
+Level 2 Media Studies or at HoD approval.
+12 credits in Level 2 Music or approval from the HoD.
 8 Photography or Painting credits at Level 2.
-Level 1 and/or 2 English Analyses Skills.
-14 credits at Level 2 or by the approval of HELA.
-Qualification NCEA Level 3 NCEA Level 3 NCEA Level 3 Assessment Each student completes an individual programme which consists of a combination of Achievement standards and Unit Standards By Achievement Standards 8 credits internally assessed 14 credits externally assessed By Achievement Standards 18 credits internally assessed Content Perform to an audience as an individual and in a group Examine harmonic and tonal conventions in a music score Develop aural skills Develop understanding of music's contexts and interpretations Use practical work to demonstrate an understanding of photographic conventions Use drawing to demonstrate understanding of conventions appropriate to photography Produce a systematic body of work that integrates conventions and regenerates ideas within photography practice Plan and evaluate your own personal exercise programme Appraise and evaluate performance in a physical activity Analyse safety issues in outdoor activities Perform a physical activity to a nationally developed standard Evaluate physical activity experiences and devise strategies for life long well being Contact Mr A. Blake Mrs R. Clist Mr B. Alison
+Level 1 or 2 English Analysis Skills.
+Qualification NCEA Level 3 NCEA Level 3 NCEA Level 3 Assessment By Achievement Standards • 18 credits internally assessed • 4 credits externally assessed Each student completes an individual programme which consists of a combination of Achievement standards and Unit Standards By Achievement Standards • 8 credits internally assessed • 14 credits externally assessed Content This course involves the design and production of a media product (short film or radio show) through the study of genre, for a target audience.
+Students analyse media texts and write a media portfolio.
+Demonstrate understanding of an aspect of media industry Analyse a significant development in the media Produce a design for a media product that meets the requirements of a brief Produce a media product to meet the requirements of a brief Write a media text to meet the requirements of a brief Perform to an audience as an individual and in a group Examine harmonic and tonal conventions in a music score Develop understanding of music's contexts and interpretations Compose original music Use practical work to demonstrate an understanding of photographic conventions Use drawing to demonstrate understanding of conventions appropriate to photography Produce a systematic body of work that integrates conventions and regenerates ideas within photography practice This course is ideal for students wanting a career in the following, but not limited to: artist, photographer, promotional advertising, journalist, director, editor, film/television camera operator.
+Contact Mrs T. Christie Mr J. Stevenson Mrs R. Barclay-Clist

-Course Title Level 3 Physics Level 3 Statistics and Probability Level 3 Te Reo Māori Entry Achieved or better in at least three Level 2 Physics achievement standards or approval from HELA.
+Course Title Level 3 Physical Education Level 3 Physics Level 3 Statistics and Probability Entry 14 credits at Level 2 or by the approval of HoD.
+Achieved or better in at least three Level 2 Physics achievement standards or approval from HoD.
 14 Level 2 credits, including three from, 91263, 91264, 91266, 91267 and 91268.
-Two of the above must be at Merit level or approval from HELA.
+Two of the above must be at Merit level or approval from HoD.
 Students must also have met the requirements for UE Literacy.
-14 credits in Level 2 Te Reo Māori and/or Māori Performing Arts.
-Qualification NCEA Level 3 NCEA Level 3 NCEA Level 3 Assessment By Achievement Standards 7 credits internally assessed 16 credits externally assessed By Achievement Standards • 20 credits By Achievement Standards 16 credits internally assessed 6 credits externally assessed Content Practical physics - advanced experimental techniques Rotational motion energy and forces Waves, diffraction, interference and the Doppler Effect Electricity electromagnetism Modern physics Application of Physics to a selected context Bivariate data analysis Probability Concepts Inference Probability methods Time series Students are required to build a portfolio of evidence showing their understanding of Te Reo Māori in listening, speaking, reading and writing.
-The course is based on kaupapa of international significance and how they impact on Aotearoa.
-Contact Mr A. Thomas Mr C. Gill Matua Wiremu
+Qualification NCEA Level 3 NCEA Level 3 NCEA Level 3 Assessment By Achievement Standards • 18 credits internally assessed By Achievement Standards 6 or 7 credits internally assessed 12 credits externally assessed By Achievement Standards • 20 credits Content Plan and evaluate your own personal exercise programme Appraise and evaluate performance in a physical activity Analyse safety issues in outdoor activities Perform a physical activity to a nationally developed standard Evaluate physical activity experiences and devise strategies for life long well being Practical physics - advanced experimental techniques or socio scientific context Rotational motion, energy and forces Mechanical systems Electricity, electromagnetism, electrical systems Modern physics Application of Physics to a selected context Bivariate data analysis Stats Based Reports Inference Probability methods Time series Contact Mr B. Alison Mr A. Haines Mr C. Gill